-If you wish to go on our waiting list in case we get an cancellations or are going to be doing another course in the future please email your name, email and phone number to firstname.lastname@example.org
+If you wish to be notified of future courses please email your name, email and phone number to firstname.lastname@example.org

 Would you like to learn how to offer Social and Therapeutic Horticulture to benefit groups of people with ill health and disability?
 We have just the course for you!